-130290 The Global Food Busines s
+130290 The Global Food Business

-Subject: Catalo g Nbr:

-NUTR 0221

-20 16 SPRG Primary James Tillotson james.tillotson@tufts.edu
+2015 SPRG Primary James Tillotson

+james.tillotson@tufts.edu

+(Cross-listed as EIB B280 (Fletcher School).
 The purpose of this course is to introduce the student to the field of international food and agribusiness.
 Today, international trade in agricultural commodities and foods is a major segment of the world's business.
 This business continues to grow yearly, motivated by new and potential international trade agreements (GATT, NAFTA), expansion by both established and new multinational companies, and export policies by countries seeking new markets for their growing food and agricultural production.
 The focus of this course will be to develop in each student a conceptual knowledge of the analytical skills in administration, marketing, business strategy, research, governmental policies and technology that international food business requires today.
 The course also attempts to analyze the global food business from a transnational perspective, rather than any single nationalistic viewpoint of food and agribusiness.
 It is designed to meet the requirements of students aiming to enter the international food business world, as well as for students who in their professional careers (e.g., government, legal) will deal with this important sector of international business.
 This course was formerly listed as NUTR 245.
-This course is cross-listed with The Fletcher School (B280).